 In whatever country you reside in, you can register complaints if you experience difficulties getting medication or psychotherapy for your depression.
 For example, consumer watchdog organizations, ombudsman services, and state departments are available to investigate and arbitrate issues.
 Here are some things you need to know if you’re filing a complaint:

 Before you lodge any complaints or queries, know your healthcare coverage.
 This means reading through paperwork or accessing information online to learn exactly what you are entitled to receive.
 If you’re in a depressed state or in a compromised mood, have someone explain the details of your health plan to you.
 Health insurance companies not only tend to annoy their customers but also the hospitals that must receive payments (medical claims) from them.
 Many hospitals have so many claims to manage that they hire medical billing and consulting solution providers to handle their healthcare revenue cycle management.
 These third parties typically do their best to deal with insurance company claim denials.
 As it is quite evident that even large hospitals frequently encounter issues with these healthcare insurance providers, hence, as an individual, you may definitely want to be aware of everything ahead of time and understand what you may be signing up for.

 Keep a folder on all your health-care issues.

-Create a main folder — be it old school with paper and pen, or geek chic with a computer file — that includes all your medical records.
+Create a main folder – whether it’s the old-fashioned way with paper and pen or through document scanning to store it electronically – that includes all your medical records.
 Medication, treatments, reports, and so on should be included in this folder for easy access.

 Start a journal record of your contacts.